A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 which agrees with the well-known mathematical identity for Levi-Civita tensors in 4 dimensions. \end{itemize}

-Using eq.~(\ref{EQ:LeviCivitaContRule}) with the D-dimensional space-time metric-tensor in determining $\mathcal{N}_{Y}$ in eq.~(\ref{EQ:YpolMBR}), one gets ${\mathcal{N}_{Y}^{-2}}=(3-D) s t (s + t)/4$ with $D = 4 - 2 \epsilon$.
+Using eq.~(\ref{EQ:LeviCivitaContRule}) with the D-dimensional spacetime-metric tensor in determining $\mathcal{N}_{Y}$ in eq.~(\ref{EQ:YpolMBR}), one gets ${\mathcal{N}_{Y}^{-2}}=(3-D) s t (s + t)$ with $D = 4 - 2 \epsilon$.
 Because $\mathcal{N}_{Y}$ is an overall normalization factor which must be used consistently in computing both the (singular) virtual loop amplitudes, the UV-renormalization counter-terms, as well as potential IR subtraction terms, it is merely a normalization convention whether the explicit $D$ appearing in $\mathcal{N}_{Y}$ is set to 4 or to $4 - 2 \epsilon$, on which the final 4-dimensional finite remainder should not depend (albeit the individual singular objects do of course differ).
-This point can be made even more transparent if one chooses to incorporate this overall normalization factor only in the very last stage of the consistent computation of finite remainders where the 4-dimensional limit has already been explicitly taken. ~\\
+This point can be made even more transparent if one chooses to incorporate this overall normalization factor in the last stage of the consistent computation of finite remainders where the 4-dimensional limit has already been explicitly taken. ~\\

 The circular polarization state vectors of all four external massless gauge bosons, namely their helicity eigenstates, can be easily constructed from the three linear polarization states given above by a suitable ${\pi}/{2}$ rotation in the complex plane.
-The two helicity eigenstates of each gauge boson are given by
+Here we take a convention where the two helicity eigenstates of each gauge boson are given by\footnote{Alternatively one could choose the more systematically formulated Jacob-Wick phase convention as introduced in~ref.\cite{Jacob:1959at}, although physics in the end should not depend on artificial phase conventions for quantum states as long as it is always the same convention adopted consistently throughout the computation (see section~\ref{SEC:prescription:comments} for more discussions).}